zwave-js/node-zwave-js/packages/cc/api.md

     //
     // (undocumented)
     "Door Lock": DoorLockCCAPI;
+    // Warning: (ae-forgotten-export) The symbol "EnergyProductionCCAPI" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    "Energy Production": EnergyProductionCCAPI;
     // Warning: (ae-forgotten-export) The symbol "EntryControlCCAPI" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)